 WILLIAM & MARY MIRROR

-Mirror glass was a particular luxury during the latter 17th century, for it was in short supply and, at the time, only produced and exported from Italy.
+The history of the mirror is quite fascinating.
+In this case, mirror glass was a particular luxury during the latter 17th century, for it was in short supply and, at the time, only produced and exported from Italy.
 A large example such as this incredibly rare William and Mary mirror would have belonged to a family of great wealth and prestige.
+Because of its unique features, it can truly be categorized under rare pieces of art.
 Since the process to produce mirrored glass was so costly and labor-intensive, the frames that surrounded these treasured items were important in both function and design.
-Crafted by cabinet-maker Hugh Granger, this remarkable mirror is distinguished not only by its exceptional cushioned frame, adorned in elaborate marquetry of fruitwood and sycamore, but also by the fact that it is signed by its maker.
-An exquisite example of 17th century English quality construction and design, this mirror also features its original silvered glass.
+Crafted by cabinet-maker Hugh Granger, this remarkable mirror is distinguished not only by its exceptional cushioned frame, adorned in elaborate marquetry of fruitwood and sycamore but also by the fact that it is signed by its maker.
+An exquisite example of 17th-century English quality construction and design, this mirror also features its original silvered glass.

 This monumental and magnificent Louis XIV cabinet, or bibliothèque, was created by the distinguished ébéniste Nicolas Sageot and is one of only a handful known to be marked with his stamp.
 Down to the smallest detail, it is a true tour-de-force of 18th-century French cabinetmaking.
 Sageot was a contemporary of and highly inspired by the work of Boulle—expressed to stunning effect on the present piece.

-An elaborate design of gilded brass and tortoiseshell cut into arabesque and floral motifs results in the cabinet's exquisite finish.
-The entire façade is adorned with a most luxurious marquetry and ormolu mounts of unprecedented quality.
-The quality of Sageot's work throughout on such a monumental cabinet is superb - it is quite possibly his crowning achievement.
+An elaborate design of gilded brass and tortoiseshell cut into arabesque and floral motifs resulted in the cabinet's exquisite finish.
+The entire façade is adorned with the most luxurious marquetry and ormolu mounts of unprecedented quality.
+The quality of Sageot's work throughout such a monumental cabinet is superb - it is quite possibly his crowning achievement.

 This monumental Boulle commode was crafted by Robert Blake, one of the finest and most important English cabinetmakers of his time.
 It is modeled after the legendary pair of commodes made for Louis XIV by André-Charles Boulle that is amongst the most famous and esteemed of all treasures now housed at the Palace of Versailles.
 Constructed of ebony and enveloped on all sides with phenomenal tortoiseshell and doré bronze marquetry and ormolu mounts of undeniable skill and artistry, this commode is the pinnacle of furniture craftsmanship.